KarrLab/obj_tables/docs/migration.rst

 which are also described below.

 .. figure:: migration/figures/types_of_schema_changes.png
     :width: 600
+    :align: center
     :alt: Types of schema changes

     Figure X. Types of schema changes.
     Additions and deletions to a schema are handled automatically by migration.
     Renaming *Model*\ s or attributes must be annotated in a Schema changes file.
     Modifications must be handled in a Python transformations module.

 This code contains an example *existing* schema: